Open Door: Unix Open Source Vulnerabilities Affect Mac OS X

-Today, Apple’s macOS 10.12.4 update includes security fixes for several open source vulnerabilities.
+Today, Apple’s MacOS X 10.12.4 update includes security fixes for several open source vulnerabilities.
 The update includes a vulnerability fix that enSilo’s researcher, Omer Medan, disclosed to Apple whereas the vulnerability allows an attacker to change file system permissions on arbitrary files (CVE-2017-2390).
-The vulnerability affects all Apple products that rely on macOS, from Apple’s desktop computers, iPads and iPhones, to Apple TV and Apple Watch.
+The vulnerability affects all Apple products that rely on MacOS, from Apple’s desktop computers, iPads and iPhones, to Apple TV and Apple Watch.
 We applaud Apple for its effort.

 Enterprise adoption of Apple product has risen sharply in recent years.
 A survey by Jamf found that “91 percent of enterprise organizations are now using Mac.”
 According to StatCounter, Apple’s market share based on operating system footprint represents nearly 13% globally.